edublancas/scipy-2021/index.md

       model: output/model.pickle
 ```

 The pipeline above has four tasks: one that obtains raw data (the iris dataset), two that process such data, and a final task that trains a model.

-Copy the contents of the snippet above into `playground/pipeline.yaml`.
+#### Step 1: Copy the snippet contents above into `playground/pipeline.yaml`.

 Our source code is still missing; let's ask Ploomber to generate some base files for us: